nodebeats/nodebeats/README.md

     * Type the following script
         * npm start

-    * Go to browser and type
+    * Go to browser and run the given command
         * http://localhost:4200/login -  for login page
         * http://localhost:4200       -  for dashboard
         * http://localhost:4200/{{route}}   - any {{route}}
         * ( default port - 4200 )

 * To run server
-    * In the root directory type the following script
+    * In the root directory run the given command
         * npm run server

     * Go to browser and type
         * http://localhost:3000
         * ( default port - 3000 )